‘Jane the Virgin’ creator sees tears, closure for show’s end

 The CW show’s creator, Jennie Snyder Urman, said she’s crying in the editing room as she works on the concluding episodes of the show starring Gina Rodriguez.

 The producer and actress grew emotional discussing the telenovela-style comedy-drama Thursday with TV critics.
+They were asked how they would look back on “Jane the Virgin.”

-When it comes to final episode, Urman said she’s intent on providing “a real sense of closure.”
-She said she’s feeling pressure to say goodbye in the right way and wants to “stick the landing.”
+“How much representation matters, what it feels like to be seen,” Urman said of the show focused on a Latino family, a rarity on TV.

 Most Read Nation & World Stories